-Man Tan, Xiongwei Mao, Fa Wu, and Dexing Kong\
+Man Tan, Xiongwei Mao, Fa Wu, and Dexing Kong

 Abstract-Automatic liver segmentation from abdominal computed tomography (CT) images is a fundamental task in computer-assisted liver surgery programs.
 Recently, deep convolutional neural networks (CNNs) are served as the first choice in many volumetric segmentation tasks.
-However, the most used cross entropy loss treats each pixel independently and equally, which makes the network sensitive to fuzzy boundaries and heterogeneous pathologies.
-To address these issues, we propose an automatic segmentation framework based on a 3D CNN with a hybrid loss function.
+However, the most commonly used cross entropy loss treats each pixel independently and equally, which makes the network sensitive to fuzzy boundaries and heterogeneous pathologies.
+In this work, we propose an automatic segmentation framework based on a 3D CNN with a hybrid loss function.
 The hybrid loss function consists of three parts.
 The first part is an adaptively weighted cross entropy loss, which pays more attention on misclassified pixels.
-The second part is an edge-preserved smoothness loss, which guarantees neighbouring pixels with the same label have similar outputs, while neighbouring pixels with different labels have dissimilar outputs.
+The second part is an edge-preserved smoothness loss, which guarantees that neighbouring pixels with the same label have similar outputs, while neighbouring pixels with different labels have dissimilar outputs.
 The third part of loss is a shape constraint used to model high level structure differences.
-In our experiments, we used data augmentation both in the training stage and the test stage.
-We extensively evaluated our method on the dataset of the the Segmentation of the Liver Competition 2007 (SLIVER07), and the Combined (CT-MR) Healthy Abdominal Organ Segmentation (CHAOS) Challenge.
+In our experiments, data augmentation is performed both in the training stage and the test stage.
+We extensively evaluated our method on two datasets: the Segmentation of the Liver Competition 2007 (SLIVER07), and the Combined (CT-MR) Healthy Abdominal Organ Segmentation (CHAOS) Challenge.
+The quantitative and qualitative results demonstrate that our method is highly suited for liver segmentation.